BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Related Work

 \section{Related Work}

-\paragraph{Long video generation.} Minute-long video generation can be roughly grouped into three settings: single-shot, multi-shot generation, and movie-style video composition.

-(1) Single-shot generation aims to produce a minute-long chunk within a consistent scene and semantic context, emphasizing long-range temporal coherence and visual stability.
-Approaches fall into AR and semi-AR (block diffusion) families.
-AR methods, such as FAR \citep{gu2025long} and Loong \citep{wang2024loong}, formulate long video generation as next-frame (or next segment) prediction.
-Semi-AR methods generate videos chunk by chunk, while performing iterative diffusion-based \citep{peebles2023scalable} denoising within each chunk.
-Their key design choice lies in the chunk-level causal conditioning: MAGI-1 \citep{teng2025magi}, Skyreel-V2 \citep{chen2025skyreels}, and Self Forcing \citep{huang2025self} proceed strictly sequentially across chunks, whereas FramePack \citep{zhang2025packing} adopts a symmetric schedule that treats both ends as guidance and fills the middle autoregressively.
-In practice, semi-AR methods typically rely on \emph{careful KV cache usage} for efficiency and stability over long horizons.
+\textit{Minute-long video generation} can be roughly grouped into three settings: single-shot, multi-shot generation, and movie-style video composition.
+(1) Single-shot generation aims to produce a minute-long block within a consistent scene and semantic context, emphasizing long-range temporal coherence and visual stability.
+Approaches fall into AR and autoregressive diffusion families.
+AR methods, such as FAR~\cite{gu2025long} and Loong~\cite{wang2024loong}, formulate long video generation as next-frame (or next segment) prediction. autoregressive diffusion models generate videos block by block, while performing iterative diffusion-based~\cite{peebles2023scalable} denoising within each block.
+Their key design choice lies in the block-level causal conditioning: MAGI-1~\cite{teng2025magi}, Skyreel-V2~\cite{chen2025skyreels}, Self Forcing~\cite{huang2025self}, Rolling Forcing~\cite{liu2025rolling}, and LongLive~\cite{yang2025longlive} proceed strictly sequentially across blocks, whereas FramePack~\cite{zhang2025packing} adopts a symmetric schedule that treats both ends as guidance and fills the middle autoregressively.
+In practice, autoregressive diffusion models methods typically rely on \emph{KV cache design} for efficiency and stability over long horizons.
+As shown in Fig.~\ref{fig:arch-compare}, diffusion-based video models, typically instantiated with Diffusion Transformers (DiT)~\cite{peebles2023scalable,wan2025wan}, employ bidirectional attention without KV caching, which enables strong local consistency and controllability but leads to inefficient decoding and rigid fixed-length generation.
+Autoregressive (AR) frameworks~\cite{wang2024loong}, on the other hand, naturally support variable-length decoding with KV cache reuse, yet suffer from limited parallelism and degraded visual quality when extended to long temporal horizons.
+These limitations become particularly severe in minute-scale generation, where even small prediction errors can accumulate and amplify over time.
 (2) Multi-shot generation typically focuses on handling camera motions and transitions across scenes or semantics.
-Recent systems, such as LCT \citep{guo2025long}, RIFLEx \citep{zhao2025riflex}, and MoC \citep{cai2025mixture}, organize text–video units with interleaved layouts and positional extrapolation to accommodate multiple shots.
+Recent systems, such as LCT~\cite{guo2025long}, RIFLEx~\cite{zhao2025riflex}, and MoC~\cite{cai2025mixture}, organize text–video units with interleaved layouts and positional extrapolation to accommodate multiple shots.
+(3) Movie-style generation aims to create cinematic content by stitching multiple blocks with different scenes and styles, while maintaining a coherent global narrative or theme.
+Methods~\cite{dalal2025one,zhao2024moviedreamer,wu2025moviebench,xiao2025captain} resemble film editing, combining diverse shots into a single coherent video guided by block-level text descriptions.